horix-dev/posmate-electron-client/backend_docs/API_DOCUMENTATION.md

 1. Attributes must be created first via `POST /api/v1/attributes`
 2. Attribute values must exist for the attributes
 3. Provide `attribute_value_ids` for each variant
+4. `barcode` is optional; if provided it must be unique per business

 **Request Body (JSON):**
 ```json